ros2/ros2_documentation/source/Installation/Eloquent/OSX-Development-Setup.rst

 To resolve this error, you will need to:

+0. Double check that you have the command line tool installed:

+..code-block:: bash

+   $ xcode-select --install

 1. Accept the terms and conditions of Xcode by typing in terminal:

 .. code-block:: bash